Shaga-Matula/Iceberg/README.md

 ## Page four

-### Page four explains that if you smash the center of the Iceberg it will reveal the surounding targets so the user doenent get confused with other Icebergs.
+### Page four explains that if you smash the center of the Iceberg it will reveal the surounding targets so the user doesn't get confused with other Icebergs.
 The page clearly explains how to Win or how to Lose.

 <figure>
 <img src="assets/images/help_4.png" width=600>